Shamanic Journeying: 3 Different Levels to Journeying as a Shaman

 Journey…to where?
 For what purpose?
 What am I going to find?
 Is there a destination?

 We all know the old cliché, ‘life is a journey, not a destination’…

 These are maybe some of the questions that arise when one thinks of Journeying in a shamanic sense…that’s assuming you’ve heard of Journeying in a shamanic sense.

 In fact, the shamanic way of living and thinking focuses very much on journeying, all types of journeying.
-It is an integral tool to the practice of shamanism.
+It's an integral tool in the practice of shamanism.

 Primarily, the purpose of going on a shamanic journey is to find out information about yourself, your situation, your challenges, and so on.
 Shamanic Journeying goes very much inwards.
 It’s a personal process.

 You may have past issues that are affecting you now, or you may be facing challenges in the present.
 In order to heal, these have to be confronted, and one way to do that is to go on an inner journey.

 An integral of most kinds of Shamanic Journeying is the inclusion of some kind of rhythm, usually a drumbeat.
 This helps you to get closer to a trance state.

 Different Kinds of Shamanic Journeys